surveycto/table-list/README.md

 ## How to use

+1. Download the test form [extras/sample-form](https://github.com/surveycto/get-ip-address/raw/master/extras/sample_form/get_ip_address_sample.xlsx) from this repo and upload it to your SurveyCTO server.
-**To use this field plug-in as-is**, just download the [table-list.fieldplugin.zip](https://github.com/surveycto/table-list/raw/master/table-list.fieldplugin.zip) file from this repo, and attach it to your form.
+1. Download the [table-list.fieldplugin.zip](https://github.com/surveycto/table-list/raw/master/table-list.fieldplugin.zip) file from this repo, and attach it to the test form on your SurveyCTO server.

-To create your own field plug-in using this as a template, follow these steps:

-1. Fork this repo
-1. Make changes to the files in the `source` directory.
+1. Make sure to provide the correct parameters (see below).
-    * **Note:** be sure to update the `manifest.json` file as well.
-1. Zip the updated contents of the `source` directory.
-1. Rename the .zip file to *yourpluginname*.fieldplugin.zip (replace *yourpluginname* with the name you want to use for your field plug-in).
-1. You may then attach your new .fieldplugin.zip file to your form as normal.

 ## Parameters